INTRYGUE: Induction-Aware Entropy Gating for Reliable RAG Uncertainty Estimation: Empirical Study: Entropy-based Uncertainty Estimation Underperforms in RAG

 Figure~\ref{fig:induction_heads_causal_nll}d)-e) shows that for both Qwen3-8B and Llama-3.1-8B, most entropy neurons have a negative Spearman correlation with the SinkRate.
 This supports the idea that induction heads drive entropy neuron excitation, confirming that the findings of \citet{stolfo2024confidence} translate from controlled setups to real scenarios.

 \paragraph{Causality.}

-To establish the causal influence of induction heads on entropy neurons, we performed mean ablation of the top-k ($k = 4$ for Gemma; $k = 1$ for Llama) induction heads and measured the resulting change in entropy neuron activations via the $l_2$-norm~---~a natural choice given that entropy neurons act by scaling the LayerNorm denominator~\eqref{eq:layernorm}.
-As a control, we repeated the same procedure for $k$ randomly selected heads.
+To establish the causal influence of induction heads on entropy neurons, we performed mean ablation of the top-5 induction heads and measured the resulting change in entropy neuron activations via the $l_2$-norm~---~a natural choice given that entropy neurons act by scaling the LayerNorm denominator~\eqref{eq:layernorm}.
+As a control, we repeated the same procedure for 5 randomly selected heads.

-Figure~\ref{fig:induction_heads_vs_neurons}a) shows that ablating induction head consistently decreases the $l_2$-norm of entropy neuron activations for Llama-3.1-8B and Mistral-7B, while this observation doesn't stand for random heads.
+Figure~\ref{fig:induction_heads_vs_neurons}a) shows that ablating induction head consistently decreases the $l_2$-norm of entropy neuron activations, while this observation doesn't stand for random heads.
 This confirms a causal link between induction head activity and entropy neuron excitation.

 \paragraph{Impact on entropy scores.} We further investigated whether identified entropy neurons causally influence model entropy-based uncertainty by performing targeted ablation experiments on the CoQA dataset.
 We compared the effect of mean-ablating the top-30 entropy neurons with the ablation of 50 randomly selected neurons within the same MLP layer.
-Figure~\ref{fig:induction_heads_vs_neurons}b) illustrates that ablating entropy neurons yields a substantial increase in generation entropy, while random ablation produces no significant change.
+Figure~\ref{fig:induction_heads_vs_neurons}b) illustrates that ablating entropy neurons yields a substantial decrease in generation entropy, while random ablation produces no significant change.
 These findings confirm that these specific neurons actively modulate the model's predictive confidence.